- Elected Government

 Once a petition for DD guardianship is filed, the Court will appoint an attorney to represent the individual for whom guardianship is sought, if he or she has not already retained an attorney.
 Below are the forms necessary to commence DD guardianship proceedings.
 Once you have completed the forms, you may file them in person or mail them to the court.
 There is no filing fee associated with filing a petition for DD guardianship, but the petition must be accompanied by a report containing a current evaluation (performed within the last year) by a licensed psychologist who is competent to consider the individual's mental, physical, social and educational condition, adaptive behavior, and social skills.
 MCL § 330.1612.

-Download a petition for appointment (PDF) of a guardian, with an alleged developmental disability.
+Download a packet for petition for appointment of a guardian, with an alleged developmental disability.

 Guardianships for Legally Incapacitated Individuals (LIIs)